Delta Phi Lambda

-Delta Phi Lambda (ΔΦΛ, also known as DFL or DPhiL) is an Asian-interest collegiate sorority in the United States.
+Delta Phi Lambda Sorority, Inc. (ΔΦΛ, also known as DPhiL or DFL) is an Asian-interest collegiate sorority in the United States.
 It was founded at the University of Georgia in 1998.
 The organization is a co-founder and member of the National Asian Pacific Islander Desi American Panhellenic Association (NAPA).
 Its campus chapters are members of their local Multicultural Greek Councils (MGCs).

 History

 Delta Phi Lambda was founded by seven students at the University of Georgia in Athens, Georgia on December 5, 1998.
 Its founders were Sarah Chong Mi Cho, Linh Khanh Do, Carmela de Guzman, Anh Ngoc Nguyen, Rebecca Kim Stephenson, Theresa Sung, and Yvonne Minh Ta.

 The organization was founded to advocate for awareness of Asian students, promote camaraderie among Asian and Asian-descended students, and educate the wider university about Asian culture.
 It was also founded to empower women.

 Delta Phi Lambda chapters have made history in efforts to increase diversity and the multicultural sorority experience in addition to being a founding member of NAPA.
 In 2010, the Delta Phi Lambda charter at the University of West Florida became the first MGC-affiliated organization on campus.
 In 2020, The University of Tennessee’s Delta Phi Lambda chapter became the university’s first Asian-interest sorority and the first national Asian interest group on any campus in the state of Tennessee.

 The organization is a co-founder and member of the National Asian Pacific Islander Desi American Panhellenic Association (NAPA).
 Its campus chapters are members of their local Multicultural Greek Councils (MGCs).